RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Introduction

-However, despite numerous advances in model development and increases in predictive performance, several challenges still exist in RUL estimation: (1) In real applications, there is generally a high level of uncertainty at the prediction stage on unseen data, but many methods do not model the predictive uncertainty at all and simply estimate the remaining useful life as a point prediction \citep{ferreira_remaining_2022}.
-In particular, deep learning models based on the maximum likelihood estimate (MLE) do not allow for uncertainty representation in regression settings, and deep learning classification models often give normalized score vectors, which do not necessarily capture model uncertainty \citep{gal_dropout_2016}.
-(2) Bearing failure is a rare event, in the sense that the number of data samples where the bearing operates without problems far outweighs the number of samples with failure indications \citep{ferreira_remaining_2022}.
-This leads to data sparsity, which is a particular problem for MLE-based approaches \citep{gal_dropout_2016}.
-(3) Censored or incomplete observations (where the event of interest is not observed) is a prevalent phenomenon given the rarity of failures or breakdowns \citep{ferreira_remaining_2022}, yet, few studies have so far attempted to model or addressed the consequences of censoring \citep{widodo_machine_2011, widodo_application_2011, hochstein_survival_2013}.
-Alternatively, we can choose to simply ignore the censored observations and analyze only samples where we know the true outcome.
-However, this leads to a loss of efficiency, as the sample size would be considerably smaller, and introduces an estimation bias.
-If we want to accurately estimate when a bearing is likely to break down based on historical data and current sensor data, we should include information from censored data samples in the model.
+However, despite numerous advances in model development and increases in predictive performances, one remaining challenge is how to handle censored data, where the event of interest is only partially observed -- \ie for some instances, we only have a lower bound on the actual time of the event.
+Censored or incomplete observations are a prevalent phenomenon given the rarity of failures or breakdowns in ball bearings~\citep{ferreira_remaining_2022}, but so far, only few studies have attempted to model or address the consequences of censoring~\citep{widodo_machine_2011, widodo_application_2011, hochstein_survival_2013, zhang_time-dependent_2019} and the literature on censored data is limited.
+We can choose to ignore censored observations and analyze only the data where we know the true outcome, but this would lead to a loss of information and introduce an estimation bias in the model parameters~\citep{stepanova_censoring_2002}.
+If we want to accurately estimate when a bearing is likely to break down based on historical data and current sensor readings, we should include information from censored data samples in the model.
+Moreover, since bearing failure is generally a rare event, in the sense that the number of data samples where the bearing operates without problems far exceeds the number of samples with failure indications~\citep{ferreira_remaining_2022}, it is important to make use of the data we have at our disposal, including censored and uncensored observations.